kh3dron/kh3dron.net/blog/self-driving-tech-tree/self-driving-tech-tree.md

 True RVs: Buy a fully autonomous RV, live in it full-time, work remotely, never stop moving.
 Or, just have it drive between cities at night and wake up somewhere new every day.
 This is also on my list of specific wants.

-The entire relationship with vehicles shifts from "transportation device I occasionally use" to "space I inhabit that can also be moving."

 ## Natural Language Vehicle Interface

 All of this—config service, fleet orchestration, annotations, emergency systems—needs to be controllable through natural conversation: